Enas-Ij/HotelSystem/README.md

 # Porject Description:

-A web-based hotel management system that has following operations :
+The project is web-based hotel management system.
+The focus of this project is on the **backend** part.
+The system provides the following services:

-Costumer: Sign up, Login, Finding available rooms in certain dates and details, Room reservation, Ordering from the hotel restaurant menu, Message costumer service, Check out, Viewing his/her bill.
+- Costumer: Sign up, Login, Finding available rooms in certain dates and details, Room reservation, Ordering from the hotel restaurant menu, Messaging costumer service, Check out, Viewing his/her bill.

-Employee (Depending on the role): Login, View costumers restaurant orders and manage them, View costumers’ messages and manage them.
+- Employee (Restuarant Employee): Login, View costumers restaurant orders and manage them.

-Using: Java, Spring MVC, Spring JDBC, HTML, JavaScript, SQL, MySQL, Maven, Clean Code, SOLID principle.
+- Employee (Costumar service Employee): Login,  View costumers’ messages and manage them.

+- Employee (General Manager): Login, has access to the restuarant and costumar service, add new employees.

 # Technologies: